alex-wyc/APCSFinalProject/README.md

 * Specifications are for the weak and timid!
 * You question the worthiness of my code?
 I should kill you where you stand!
 * Indentation?
 I will show you how to indent when I indent your skull!
 * What is this talk of release?
-Klingons do not release software.
-Our software escapes leaving a bloody trail of designers and quality assurance people in its wake.
+Klingons do not <em>release software<em>.
+Our software <em>ESCAPES</em>, leaving a bloody trail of designers and quality assurance people in its wake.
-* Klingon function calls do not have parameters - they have arguments - and they ALWAYS WIN THEM.
+* Klingon function calls do not have parameters--they have arguments--and they ALWAYS WIN THEM.
 * Debugging?
 Klingons do not debug.
 Our software does not coddle the weak.
-* A True Klingon Warrior does not comment on his code!
+* A True Klingon Warrior does not comment in his code!
 * Klingon software does not have BUGS.
 It has FEATURES, and those features are too sophisticated for a Romulan pig like you to understand.
 * You cannot truly appreciate Dilbert unless you've read it in the original Klingon.
 * Our users will know fear and cower before our software!
-Ship it!
-Ship it and let them flee like the dogs they are!
+Ship it! <b>Ship it and let them flee like the dogs they are!</b>

 ChangeLog
 =========